MastaSmata/Revenue-Performance-and-Sustainability-Audit/README.md

 # 4. Key Insights

+Python exploratory analysis and SQL KPI engineering were used to investigate the business problem, identify growth drivers, assess sustainability risks, and uncover performance patterns.
+The resulting insights were visualized through Power BI dashboards and translated into executive recommendations through PowerPoint presentations.

 ## 1. Decline in Customer Lifetime Value Despite the Massive Growth in Revenue.

 Revenue increased significantly in 2025, but customer quality detoriated.